BookMap/book-map/README.md

 ##NPM Scripts
-The following run options are available via Package.json scripts, in the form of "npm run start", or one of the other run options listed below.

 The following run options are available via Package.json scripts, in the form of "npm start", or one of the other run options listed below.
->>>>>>> b0de8a44824801820dcff938c5988c065b02ae65

     "start": "node server.js",
     "dev": "eval $(cat .env) nodemon server.js",